Orvybr0wn1/swift-welcome/README.md

 In order to set up your terminal to look and act like mine (which is important as it will make your life much easier during this course), you'll need to run a couple of commands in your teriminal.
 Copy and paste the following commands into your terminal.
 (WARNING: This will override any custom bash profile you currently have!):

-- `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+- /usr/bin/`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 - `curl https://raw.githubusercontent.com/flatiron-school/dotfiles/master/.bash_profile -o ~/.bash_profile`

 Like so: